RichardMillerWimmer/RichardMillerWimmer/README.md

 ### Hi there 👋
 ### My name is Richard,
 ### And I like solving problems, fixing stuff, and creating things that people enjoy.
-#### I am a full stack web developer but focus on front end technologies.
+#### I am a full stack web developer but focus on front end technologies with a passion for accessibility.
 Some of my experience includes: React, Redux, JavaScript/TypeScript, Nextjs, Astro, SASS, Node, PostgreSQL, HTML, CSS, git